Parc des Buttes-Chaumont in Paris – Photo: Cornelia Häussler

 Student Reports [DE]

-Click here to gain helpful tips from other students in Greifswald who have already been abroad.
+Click here to receive helpful advice from other students in Greifswald who have already been abroad.

-"My strong curiosity about foreign culture, the craving for new interpersonal experiences and the wish to improve my English skills and gain practical experience first-hand motivated me to take the chance and study in a foreign country."
-(Leona, practical training year, surgical term in Sotuh Africa)
+“My deep curiosity about foreign culture, my craving for new interpersonal experiences and the desire to improve my English skills and gain practical experience first-hand motivated me to take the chance and study in a foreign country.”
+(Leona, practical training year, surgical term in South Africa)

-She and other outgoers talk about their experiences abroad in our blog Greifswald goes International [de] and in our Podcast [de].
+Leona and other outgoers talk about their experiences abroad on our blog Greifswald goes International [de] and our podcast [de].